TZstatsADS/Spr2017-proj5-grp3/README.md

 	+ Chenyun Zhu
 	+ Hongyi Zhu
 + Project summary: In this project, we built various predictive models on the Fragile Families Challenge data, to predict the following: GPA, Grit, Material hardship, Eviction, Layoff, and Job training.

++ Data: Fragile Families Challenge.
+It is a scientific mass collaboration combining predictive modeling,causal inference and qualitative interviews.
+Our project goal is to improve the lives of disadvantaged children in the US.

++ Data Cleaning:

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.